jiminhsieh/jekyll-clean-dark/about.md

 ## About this blog

-Notes of my personal research, studying, try, and error.
+Notes of my personal research, studying, and experiment.
 I hope this could help someone.

 ## About me

-An software engineer has some of experience about Computer Network, Linux, Network Testing, Java, Scala, Spark.
+A software engineer has some of experience about Scala, Java, JVM, Linux, Database, Spark, Computer Network, Network Testing.
 Love to work with Scala, Linux, and Open Source.

 ## Thanks